-As a small girl, Irem Eryilmaz became facinated by STEM (science, technology, engineering and mathematics).
-So, when she finally attended Boğaziçi University in Istanbul, Turkey, she went on to earn her undergraduate and masters degrees in electrical and computer engineering.
+At a young age, Irem Eryilmaz became facinated by STEM (science, technology, engineering and mathematics).
+So, when she finally attended Boğaziçi University in Istanbul, Turkey, she went on to earn her undergraduate and master's degrees in electrical and computer engineering.

-“I have always been interested in STEM,” said Eryilmaz.
+“I have always been interested in STEM,” Eryilmaz said.
 “I find mathematics beautiful.
 I love numbers… It’s kind of like art.”

-Recently, Eryilmaz accepted an assistant professor of practice position at The Ohio State University in the department of electrical and computer engineering (ECE), where she teaches students the application of engineering principles.
+Recently, she accepted an assistant professor of practice position at The Ohio State University in the Department of Electrical and Computer Engineering (ECE), where she teaches students the application of engineering principles.

-Beginning her position in August of 2016, Eryilmaz taught part one of the capstone series in ECE, which focuses on the principles of engineering design.
+Beginning in August of 2016, Eryilmaz taught part one of the capstone series in ECE, which focuses on the principles of engineering design.
 This semester she is teaching both capstone series classes.